-20,967 students and scholars had appointments/ consultations with visa counselors during the 2016-17 academic year. the transfer students come to UCLA from Southern California counties.
+20,967 students and scholars had appointments/ consultations with visa counselors during the 2016-17 academic year.

+these applicants, 21,804 were admitted, and 9,683 enrolled.
+Approximately one-third of the undergraduate population enters as transfer students, more than 90% of whom studied at California Community Colleges.
+Half of the undergraduates entering directly from high school and more than two-thirds of the transfer students come to UCLA from Southern California counties.
 Bringing with them high grade point averages and competitive test scores, our undergraduates are well-matched for the rigorous programs at UCLA.
 Our graduate student population demonstrates exceptional preparation for advanced study, with incoming students ranking among the very finest in the nation.
-The UCLA Graduate Programs website indicates the admissions rate for each program alongside statistics describing graduate degree completion.
+The UCLA Graduate Programs website and the doctoral program dashboard posted by the University of California Office of the President (UCOP) indicate the admissions rate for each program alongside statistics describing graduate degree completion.